 Failure to Secure a Child Passenger

-Illinois law requires that children under the age of 2 are properly secured in a rear-facing car seat unless the child weighs forty pounds or more (40 lbs.+), is more than forty (40"+) inches tall, or is riding in a vehicle that weights more than 9,000 pounds.
+Illinois law requires that children under the age of 2 are properly secured in a rear-facing car seat unless the child weighs forty pounds or more (40 lbs.+) or is more than forty inches (40"+) tall, or is riding in a vehicle that weighs more than 9,000 pounds.

-A first violation for failure to secure a child is punishable by a fine of $75 plus any mandatory court costs.
-A second or subsequent violation of this law is punishable by a fine of $200 plus any mandatory court costs.
+A first violation for failure to secure a child is punishable by a fine of $75 plus any mandatory court fees and costs.
+A second or subsequent violation of this law is punishable by a fine of $200 plus any mandatory court fees and costs.

 The defense attorneys at The Davis Law Group, P.C. provide representation on traffic violations including violations of Illinois Child Passenger Protection Act.
 We will work to prevent a conviction and keep your driving record clean.
-We provide legal services primarily in Cook County, Lake County and DuPage County.
-If you have received a ticket for failure to secure a child, contact us to discuss your case.
+We provide traffic ticket defense primarily in Cook County, Lake County and DuPage County.
+If you have received a ticket for failure to secure a child, contact us today to discuss your case.